 The second step is to balance the protein coming from the main food ingredients to ensure the proper development and maintenance of tissues and feathers and to reduce excesses of unusable protein which costs energy to remove and therefore provides less energy for racing.
 FLYRITE™ contains a range of key essential amino acids and high-quality proteins, including nucleotides, to achieve this proper balance and aid with tissue repair and feather replacement during racing.

 The third step is to aid the pigeon to cope with disease challenges it will encounter as it is mixed with other pigeons during the racing season.
-FLYRITE™ contains several natural ingredients, such as prebiotics, herb extracts, oregano, yeast-functional-fibres designed to increase and proliferate the number of favourable microflorae within the gastrointestinal tract (GIT) as well as act as a physical barrier to pathogens entering the pigeon via the GIT by binding these pathogens.
+FLYRITE™ contains several natural ingredients, such as prebiotics, herb extracts, oregano, and yeast-functional fibres designed to increase and proliferate the number of favourable microflorae within the gastrointestinal tract (GIT).
 GIT health is critical to pigeon racing performance.